Which is the Best Network Device – Hub or Switch or Router?

 Making the right choice depends on your application requirement, network complexity, budget, and many other factors.
 While a hub may not even be considered for today’s business networks, the choice largely remains between switches and routers.
 Both switches and routers are available in varied configurations.
 For most wired networks, switches may work well in terms of budget and functionality.
 Routers are definitely more advanced than switches when it comes to device compatibility, supporting wireless networks, and so on.
 However, they are more expensive than switches.
 So, one needs to weigh all the options in terms of cots and functionality against their network requirements to make the right choice.

-Hub vs Switch vs Router – What Is the Real Difference?
+Hub vs Network Switch vs Router – What Is the Real Difference?

 Criteria Hub Switch Router